 Objective Biomechanics: Scapular & glenohumeral mechanics

-Objective Biomechanics: Scapular & glenohumeral mechanics is an in-depth and practical course that teaches the participant how to identify and correct scapular dyskinesis as well as glenohumeral dysfunction.
+Objective Biomechanics: Scapular & glenohumeral mechanics is an in-depth and practical module which teaches the participant how to identify and correct scapular dyskinesis as well as glenohumeral dysfunction.
 Scapular dysfunction greatly affects the neck as well as the shoulders, and is therefore extremely important to consider when treating neck pain disorders.

-This is the second part of my course line.
-You must have attended the ‘Fundamental structure’ course prior to attending this one.
+This is the second part of my education line.

 Learn about, and learn how to identify and treat (some of these elements are covered more in depth in the later classes):